 Recognizing and identifying running bamboo

 A tricky thing about bamboo is that it comes in over a thousand varieties, many of which look extremely similar, almost indistinguishable to the untrained eye.
 In fact, it’s not uncommon for nurseries to mislabel their bamboo.
 (That’s why we always recommend finding a nursery that specializes in bamboo.)
 There can be a lot of confusion with the common names, such as Golden Bamboo, which could actually refer to a few different species.
-Then there’s names like Timber Bamboo, which doesn’t tell you anything about the species, only that it gets real big.
+Then there are names like Timber Bamboo, which don’t tell you anything about the species, only that it gets real big.

 But there is a way to identify Phyllostachys, which is the largest genus of running bamboo, including dozens of species.
-If you look closely at the stems (culms) of a Phyllostachys bamboo, you’ll see a groove that runs lengthwise between the nodes.
-The groves alternate sides, from one internode to the next.
+If you look closely at the stems (culms) of a Phyllostachys bamboo, you’ll see a sulcus groove that runs lengthwise between the nodes.
+The grooves alternate sides, from one internode to the next.
 It’s a distinctive characteristic, and you’ve probably noticed it before, because Phyllostachys are so common and prolific.

 If you see this groove, you can be sure that you’re dealing with a running bamboo.
 And for a novice, that’s a pretty good start.
-It won’t tell you if it’s a super aggressive runner, but you’ll know that it’s a runner.
+It won’t tell you if it’s a super-aggressive runner, but you’ll know that it’s a runner.
 Unfortunately, if you don’t see the groove, you can’t be certain that it’s a clumping bamboo.
 You’re only pretty sure it’s not a Phyllostachys.
 Yeah, nobody said this would be easy.

 Why do people plant running bamboo?